Mohamed-94/Alpha-Mine-ChatBot/README.md

 ## Key Features

- Alpa-Mine is an Artificial Inteligence chatbot built with DialogFlow(API.AI)..,and traind with machine learning algorithms using Tensorflow and keras..
+ Alpa-Mine is an Artificial Intelligence chatbot built with DialogFlow(API.AI)..,and traind with machine learning algorithms using Tensorflow and keras..

  Alpha-Mine was traind with different models like seq-to-seq model,and memory network.